 - 6 to 12 months: After they reach 6 months old, some babies are able to sleep for 10 to 12 hours during the night.
 However, nighttime awakenings may increase at around 9 months of age as many children start to have separation anxiety and seek out caregiver attention when they are alone in bed.

 When Do Babies Start Sleeping Through the Night?

 Babies may start to sleep through the night at 4 to 6 months old, but not every baby follows this timeline.

-Even as they start to develop a circadian rhythm, up to 50% of children over 6 months old still do not regularly sleep through the night.
-Even at 12 months old, many babies may still wake up during the night.
+Even as they start to develop a circadian rhythm, many babies may still wake up during the night.
 Research suggests that there is no known impact on a baby’s development if it takes them a while to start sleeping through the night.

 Parents and caregivers can encourage their baby to start sleeping through the night by making sure their daytime hours involve plenty of activity and natural light.
 In the evening, their bedroom should be dark and free of loud noises.
 These cues can help a child’s body get used to the day-night cycle.

 What Is a Safe Sleep Environment for Babies?